borisbsv/go-101-workshop/module3/README.md

 The language provided other constructs to overcome that limitation.
 These included interfaces and code-generation.

+This was corrected in [Go 1.18](https://go.dev/blog/go1.18) when [Type Parameters](https://go.dev/blog/intro-generics) were added to the language.

 Here's a really simple function that has a type parameter:

 ```go